xinli94/dl-inference-server/README.md

 ## Perf Example

-The perf\_client example uses the C++ client API to send concurrent requests to the inference server.
+The perf\_client example uses the C++ client API to send concurrent requests to the inference server to measure latency and inferences per second under varying client loads.
 After building as described above, the executable is available at build/perf\_client.

 You can use perf\_client with any kind of model.
 It sends random data